RSalesSophia/RSalesSophia/README.md

 ### Hello there!
- 👋 My name is Sophia Sales, I'm a doctor's degree student in economics from UFPB and I'm enthusiastic about **data analysis**.
+ 👋 My name is Sophia Sales, I'm a master's degree student in economics from UFPB and I'm enthusiastic about **data analysis**.

 ### Facts about me:
 - I'm open to new opportunities 💻